exercism/v3/languages/julia/exercises/concept/functions-introduction/.docs/after.md

 This exercise showed how to:

-- Defining functions that take one or more arguments and return a value.
+- Define functions that take one or more arguments and return a value.
-- Doing arithmetic calculations with integers.
+- Do arithmetic calculations with integers.
-- Invoking functions.
+- Invoke functions.

 #### Defining functions